 The second way for me to love New York is another destination: the undulating boardwalk on the Hudson River Greenway, just past Stuyvesant High.
 The boardwalk appeared my junior year of college, and initially, it was just a boardwalk, with a fringe of marsh grass, but even then it was the highlight of my runs.
 Now, the fringe of marsh grass is a belt of juniper and brush; from certain angles, I can almost convince myself I’m in a forest, and then the trees halt and the World Trade Center rears up.
 It’s bewitching, really.
 I love it.

 The third way for me to love New York, and the last I’ll enumerate here, is to run in the rain.
 Rain quiets the city and it quiets me as well; when it rains, I can run without music.
 It’s been a rainy week and all my runs have been hushed and meditative and restorative.
 If you’re reading this and thinking that rain sounds like a great way to ruin a run — try it again.
-Gear-wise, all you need is a well-fitting baseball cap and a decent shell (I’ve my eye on this one).
+Gear-wise, all you need is a well-fitting baseball cap and a decent shell (I’ve my eye on this one)(UPDATE — I ended up going with this one instead and I love it so much!
+It is perfect for this endless winterspring we’ve been having.).
 And a ziploc bag, if you’re bringing a phone.
 You don’t need to be in New York, either — but if you are, see if it binds a similar spell.